Placental site trophoblastic tumour (PSTT) is rare and one of the least common (~ 0.2% 7) forms of the gestational trophoblastic disease (GTD).

 PSTT typically occurs in women of reproductive age with the average age around 30.
 It may occur after a normal pregnancy, molar pregnancy or even after a terminated pregnancy.
-Time to presentation can widely vary between 1 week and 14 years.
+Time to the presentation can widely vary between 1 week and 14 years.

 Presenting symptoms can include either abnormal vaginal bleeding and amenorrhoea 6.
 Up to 30% of patients may present with metastases at the time of diagnosis 10.